Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Private company limited by guarantee (LBG)

-Companies which are limited by guarantee don’t have shareholders, and don’t issue shares.
-Instead, members of the board act as guarantors who are responsible for the business and any debts, and are liable for the amount that they guaranteed to the company.
+Companies limited by guarantee don’t have shareholders, and don’t issue shares.
+Instead, members of the board act as guarantors and are liable for the amount they guarantee to the company as well as being responsible for the business and any debts.

 Private companies which are limited by guarantee tend to be set up by not-for-profit organisations such as charities or clubs.